 Who are the best Rings of Power characters?
-Set during the Second Age of JRR Tolkien’s fantasy epic, Amazon’s hit TV series The Rings of Power has seen both new and old faces return for the latest outing in the Lord of the Rings IP.
+Set during the Second Age of JRR Tolkien’s fantasy epic, Amazon’s hit TV show The Rings of Power has seen both new and old faces return for the latest outing in the Lord of the Rings IP.
 But after the events of The Rings of Power season 1, let’s be honest, there are some fictional individuals that stand out from the rest of the new Middle-earth pack.

-Telling the story of the rise of Sauron and the creation of ‘The One Ring‘, The Rings of Power has taken viewers to every corner of the fantasy world and have deep-dived into all the races living in Tolkien’s realm.
+Telling the story of the rise of Sauron and the creation of ‘The One Ring‘, The Rings of Power has taken viewers to every corner of the fantasy world and has deep-dived into all the races living in Tolkien’s realm.
 So far in the fantasy series, we have seen new Dwarves, been introduced to Harfoots, and sea-bound Kingdoms.
 And, of course, we’ve witnessed beloved Lord of the Rings characters such as Galadriel be showcased in a whole new light too.

 There may be plenty of choices when it comes to The Rings of Power line-up, but we here at The Digital Fix have consulted our Palantír, to work out who is really the top dog when it comes to Tolkien’s franchise.
-Taking into account everything we’ve seen from the series so far and the cliffhangers going into future seasons, here are the ten best Rings of Power characters.
+Taking into account everything we’ve seen from the TV series so far and the cliffhangers going into future seasons, here are the ten best Rings of Power characters.

 Who are the best Rings of Power characters?

 Galadriel has always been regarded as one of the best The Lord of the Rings characters, so it should shock no one to see her name on this list.
 Arguably the main protagonist of The Rings of Power, Galadriel is the primary figure leading the fight against evil in Middle-earth… even when the high king of the elves, Gil-Galad, begs her to stop.